 Roads with paved shoulders are shared by more than one type of user (cyclists, pedestrians, in-line skaters and vehicles for emergency use).
 Paved shoulders are typically located on rural roads.

-The town has new cycling infrastructure on Speers Road making it easier, safer and more enjoyable to bike along this major connector road.
+The town has new cycling infrastructure on Speers Road.
+The new bike lanes will make it easier, safer and more enjoyable to bike along this major connector road.
 Construction of Phase One of the Speers Road protected bike lanes (Third Line to Fourth Line) is now complete.
 The protected bike lanes are separated from traffic by concrete curbs and painted buffers.
 They feature a unique shared transit stop that doesn’t require buses to pull into the bike lane when picking up or offloading bus passengers.
-To learn more, please visit our Shared Protected Bike Lane/Transit Stop page.

 Bike to bus along Third Line